 While it sounds like a crack-pot idea at first glance, when you think about it, having a bike built into your workspace isn’t such a bad idea.

 After all, if you have a think about it, about the only things your legs are actually doing is staying still or, at the most, playing footsie with that irritating monitor cable that keeps flopping forwards under your desk.

 Ever have a habit you couldn’t get rid of?
 Well, not all habits are bad.
 And the trick to getting the most out of a bike desk setup is to get into the habit of actually pedalling while you’re at work.

 Once it becomes second nature, and you can stop focusing on it so much, you’ll have a way to burn off calories, stay in shape and counteract the negative affects of having a desk job and sitting down so much.

-The wonderful world of desk cycling products
+The unusual world of desk bikes

 While desk bikes might not have quite made the jump into the mainstream world yet, they’re far from an obscure gadget, with reviews on places like Amazon showing that the people who have bought these contraptions have found them to be a seriously useful way to stay in shape and get those reports in.

-There’s really two main options when you’re shopping for a way to do some pedalling while you’re at work:
+There are really two main options when you’re shopping for a way to do some pedalling while you’re at work: